The Image of God

 Evolution is a polarizing topic for Christians today, especially as it pertains to human origins.
 According to a 2014 survey by the Pew Research Center, a majority of Catholic Christians in the United States—about 66%—believe that human beings evolved from non-human ancestors.
 In mainline Protestant denominations, 64% believe in human evolution, while only 38% of Evangelicals do.
-Most other respondents from each denomination believe that God created human beings in our present form, and only a small percentage were undecided.Religious Landscape Study, “Views about human evolution” On the next page, I’ll outline a variety of Christian perspectives on the divisive topic of human origins.
+Most other respondents from each denomination believe that God created human beings in our present form, and only a small percentage were undecided.Religious Landscape Study, “Views about human evolution” Later in this chapter, I’ll outline a variety of Christian perspectives on the divisive topic of human origins.
 First, however, let’s examine several interpretations of an important scriptural affirmation that has featured prominently in the controversy.

 So, what exactly does it mean to be made in God’s image?
 Numerous interpretations have been proposed, some of which fit more easily than others with an evolutionary account of human origins.
 The following list is not exhaustive,For a slightly different list, see John Walton, The Lost World of Adam and Eve: Genesis 2-3 and the Human Origins Debate (Downers Grove: Intervarsity Press, 2015), 194-196.
 I have added to Walton’s list, but I have also omitted what he calls the “Identity” view, mainly because I do not fully grasp the proposal.
 The distinctive feature of the Identity view has to do with the special role of naming practices in ancient Near Eastern cultures.
 In Walton’s words: “when God designates humankind as his image, that is what humankind becomes.
 The image becomes interwoven in our destiny and our nature.
 Like any name in the Old Testament, it takes on reality over time in any number of possible ways.
 This identity is assigned by our Creator; it is not something we could take on our own for ourselves, and it is not something that can just develop in us.
 Just as naming is an act of creation in the ancient world, so this giving of identity is a spiritual act of special creation” (p.
 195).
 So far as I understand it, the suggestion is that we become God’s image-bearers simply in virtue of God naming us his image-bearers.
 God assigns that identity to us independently of any special attributes we might possess or functional roles we might have. nor are these interpretations mutually exclusive: more than one of them could be true.
 In fact, all six of the following views are logically compatible with each other, though they might not all be consistent with other scriptural insights.